MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Contoso SKU selection: N/A
     - DR uplift options: N/A
     - Notes
-        - As of Dec 2023, [Microsoft Purview doesn't support automated business continuity and disaster recovery (BCDR)](/azure/purview/disaster-recovery#achieve-business-continuity-for-azure-purview).
+        - As of October 2024, [Microsoft Purview doesn't support automated business continuity and disaster recovery (BCDR)](/azure/purview/disaster-recovery#achieve-business-continuity-for-azure-purview).
 Until that support is added, the customer is responsible for all backup and restore activities.

 ### Stateless data platform-specific services